Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: The Principle of Modular Capacity Scaling

-While the Uniqueness Theorem (\Cref{thm:uniqueness_thm}) establishes the structural superiority of the Shuffled Block-Diagonal architecture, a fundamental question remains regarding scalability: \textit{How does the required block dimension $d_{block}$ evolve as the global model size $D_{model}$ approaches hyperscale ($D_{model} \to \infty$)?}
+While the Architectural Optimality Analysis (\Cref{prop:optimality_prop}) establishes the structural superiority of the Shuffled Block-Diagonal architecture, a fundamental question remains regarding scalability: \textit{How does the required block dimension $d_{block}$ evolve as the global model size $D_{model}$ approaches hyperscale ($D_{model} \to \infty$)?}

-In this section, we formulate the \textbf{Law of Modular Rank Conservation}, a theoretical scaling law derived from the Inverse-Information Hypothesis and RPTP.
-This law provides the physical justification for why our architecture maintains linear complexity $O(D)$ even in the regime of 70B+ parameters.
+In this section, I formulate the \textbf{Principle of Modular Capacity Scaling}, a theoretical scaling law derived from the Inverse-Information Hypothesis and RPTP.
+This law provides the physical justification for why my architecture maintains linear complexity $O(D)$ even in the regime of 70B+ parameters.